ConchobarMacNessa/Postgresql-Testing/README.md

 1. If you were to directly test a database/an API we're relying too heavily on another party.
 For example, if there is a connection error, if the API fails for whatever reason this will ruin your tests, but by injecting a fake database/api into your tests you remove this liability.

+2. Testing doubles are used to test functions with side effects.

+## Research the Sinon mock library

 There are three major features to take into consideration: **Spies**, **Stubs** and **Mocks**.
 They are all similar in that they provide ways in which to replace a given class's dependencies so that the class can be tested in isolation.